matthewspangler/qyk-luks/README.md

 WARNING
 -------

-Please note that the current version is tested with a LVM-on-LUKS setup only.
-The default Qubes OS installation is a LUKS-on-LVM setup which will not work yet.
-Patches for LUKS-on-LVM are welcome as well as experienced testers because a dont have a LUKS-on-LVM installation to test with.
+Please note that the current version is mostly tested with a LVM-on-LUKS setup only.
+The default Qubes OS installation is a LUKS-on-LVM setup, which this repo only supports experimentally.
+Contributions and experienced testers are welcome!

 Initialize Yubikey